tubalmartin/riloadr/README.md

 If `retries` is not set, it defaults to `0` (no retries).

 ### serverBreakpoints (*Boolean* | Optional)
-If you prefer to create or resize images on-demand in the server set `serverBreakpoints` to `true` and do not set the `media` option.
+If you prefer to create or resize images on-demand in the server set `serverBreakpoints` to `true` and do not set the `breakpoints` option.
 If set to `true`, you must add the data attribute `data-src` on each `img` tag of a group because Riloadr will append a query string (GET request) to the value (URL) of the `data-src` attribute.
 This query string will contain the following 3 parameters: